Toward transitions across architectural education, building practice, and digital mediation

 Zweitbetreuung: Prof. Dr. Guillaume Habert, Chair of Sustainable Construction, ETH Zurich

-Sustainable practices in the built environment have not yet reached the mainstream.
-Transitioning to sustainable practices demands long-term perspectives.
-Long-term perspectives may be operationalized through life cycle thinking (LCT).
-To this end, the scope of life cycle-oriented use cases has widened.
-However, although LCT offers a well-founded set of concepts, methods, and tools for various contexts, its operationalization concerning the built environment remains limited.
+The implementation of long-term-oriented practices in the built environment falls short of expectations as they have not yet reached the mainstream.
+This thesis investigates potentials for further implementation through life cycle thinking (LCT).
+To this end, the scope of life cycle-oriented use cases has widened and does not only cover products via WBLCA (whole building life cycle assessment) but also processes, for instance, via organisational LCA.
+However, although LCT offers a well-founded set of concepts, methods, and tools for various contexts, evidence-based studies remain scarce.